-Ahmaud Arbery slaying: Defense claims accused killers have been 'vilified'
+Ahmaud Arbery slaying: Defence claims accused killers have been 'vilified'

 "While the death of Ahmaud Arbery is a tragedy, causing deep grief to his family — a tragedy that at first appears to many to fit into a terrible pattern in American life — this case does not fit that pattern.
 The full story, to be revealed in time, will tell the truth about this case," Frank Hogue said.

-According to an incident report by Glynn County police, Gregory McMichael, said he and his son armed themselves and chased Arbery in a pickup truck after seeing him run down their street.
+According to an incident report by Glynn County police, Gregory McMichael said he and his son armed themselves and chased Arbery in a pickup truck after seeing him run down their street.
 Gregory McMichael told police he suspected Arbery was a burglar, and said he attacked Travis McMichael before he was shot in a struggle over the gun.

-Arbery's mother said in an interview with The Associated Press on Wednesday that she has confidence in the investigation now that the GBI has taken it over from local police and the Cobb County district attorney has been called in as an independent prosecutor to handle it.
+Arbery's mother said in an interview with AP on Wednesday that she has confidence in the investigation now that the GBI has taken it over from local police and the Cobb County district attorney has been called in as an independent prosecutor to handle it.
 She said she would like prosecutors to seek the death penalty.

 — Associated Press writer Russ Bynum in Savannah, Ga., contributed reporting.